canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 ### Is it worth the spend?

 Games usually come with a system requirements, for example, Cyberpunk 2077 requires 12GB whilst a more casual game like Fall Guys requires 8GB.
-Bear in mind the operating system needs (approximately 4GB) and any other programs you have in the background.
+Bear in mind the operating system needs approximately 4GB and any other programs you have in the background.

-RAM used to be is one of the few components that could easily upgraded but we're seeing a trend towards soldered RAM, thereby reducing upgradability.
-Whilst I don't have a rule of thumb, it'd be prudent to look at the system requirements of the games you play most, add an additional 4GB for the operating system then doubling for future proofing.
+RAM used to be is one of the few components that could easily upgraded but we're seeing a trend towards soldered RAM on laptoos, thereby reducing upgradability.
+Whilst I don't have a rule of thumb, it'd be prudent to look at the system requirements of the games you play most, add an additional 4GB for the operating system then double the figure for general smooth running and future proofing.
 For Cyberpunk that would mean (12GB + 4GB) * 2 = 32GB

 ## What's the CPU responsible for?